 Re-engage offer a telephone befriending service called Call Companions, which is available to anyone aged 75 and over who would benefit from a regular chat over the phone with a friendly volunteer.
 Telephone 0800 716543

 The Mix provide free, confidential help for under 25s online and via a helpline.
-Telephone 0808 808 4994 or text THEMIX to 85258 or use their online chat service
+Text THEMIX to 85258 or use their online chat service

 Samaritans are there for anyone having a difficult time.
 Their free, confidential telephone line is available 24 hours a day, 7 days a week.
 Telephone 116 123